hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 ![Simple view of BetLeopard's model of events and races](betleopard-model.png "JetLeopard")

 The application can be obtained as a part of the Hazelcast open-source Jet demos [available from Github](https://github.com/hazelcast/hazelcast-jet-demos).
 To simplify the Maven build for JetLeopard, it includes the classes needed from BetLeopard.
-This means that JetLeopard can run standalone without needing a BetLeopard jar.
+This means that JetLeopard can run standalone without needing a BetLeopard jar or needlessly complicating the build.

 To run the project, clone or download it from Github, and change into the jetleopard directory, then run the following commands: